-“But the Lord is faithful, who shall stablish you, and keep you from evil" (II Thessalonians 3:3).
+“But the Lord is faithful, who shall stablish you, and keep you from evil.”
+(2 Thessalonians 3:3)

-In the first place, He is our Creator, and has a distinct purpose and will for our lives.
-Therefore all who are His can safely “commit the keeping of their souls to Him in well doing, as unto a faithful Creator" (I Peter 4:19).
+In the first place, He is our Creator and has a distinct purpose and will for our lives.
+Therefore all who are His can safely “commit the keeping of their souls to him in well doing, as unto a faithful Creator” (1 Peter 4:19).
 He will keep us to the end; Paul said, “I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.”
-Then follows his confident assurance: “Faithful is He that calleth you, who also will do it" (I Thessalonians 5:23-24).
+Then follows his confident assurance: “Faithful is he that calleth you, who also will do it” (1 Thessalonians 5:23-24).

 With such a faithful Savior and Lord, we surely ought to trust Him fully.
 In spite of this, we often doubt Him and His Word, but even this does not change His love toward us.
-“If we believe not, yet He abideth faithful: He cannot deny Himself" (II Timothy 2:13).
-Indeed, “God is faithful, by whom ye were called" (I Corinthians 1:9), for His very name is “called Faithful and True” (Revelation 19:11).
+“If we believe not, yet he abideth faithful: he cannot deny himself” (2 Timothy 2:13).
+Indeed, “God is faithful, by whom ye were called” (1 Corinthians 1:9), for His very name is “called Faithful and True” (Revelation 19:11).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.